Friday, April 27, 2012

 "Let's give Benito Juárez a new head."

-And so the painted fiberglass head was removed from his statue and a new version glued in its place.
+And so the painted fibreglass head was removed from his statue and a new version glued in its place.
 The newer head is slightly larger, is turned a bit more to the left, and has a few more realistic aging details.

 The real Benito Juárez is remembered as being a progressive reformer dedicated to democracy and equal rights for his nation's indigenous peoples.
 He was also a staunch defender of Mexican national sovereignty.
 Elected President of Mexico twice, he died in office in 1872.